Back to all

-Sweat Equity Plan: A Rewards Program for Your Employees
+A Sweat Equity Plan is Like a Rewards Program for Your Employees

-Sweat Equity Plan: A Rewards Program for Your Employees
+A Sweat Equity Plan is Like a Rewards Program for Your Employees

 Building a business is hard work, and building a successful business is even harder.
-It takes commitment, nerves of steel and a dedicated team.
+It requires a dedicated team of motivated people who want it to succeed.

-Every SMB owner can point to one or more employees who have gone the extra mile for the good of the business.
+Every small or mid-sized business owner can point to one or more employees who have gone the extra mile for the good of the business.
 These people are the backbone of your team, and their efforts, dedication and loyalty should be rewarded with something more than an extra couple hundred bucks in the Christmas card.
 That's where the concept of sweat equity comes in.

 Alternatively, instead of paid-up shares, the company can offer key employees an option to acquire shares at a discounted price under an employee stock option plan (commonly called an ESOP).
 Stock options are typically used as a means to attract and retain the best people, because many option plans require employees to work a pre-determined number of years with the company before the options fully vest.